 c.
 Graduation Rate.
-Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate adjusted cohort graduation rate students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a State-defined alternate diploma under ESEA section 8101(23) and (25).
+Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rates students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a State-defined alternate diploma under ESEA section 8101(23) and (25).

 Composite Graduation Rate: An ideal Rhode Island graduate is one who is well prepared for post-secondary education, work, and life.
-He or she can think critically and collaboratively and can act as a creative, self-motivated, culturally competent learner and citizen.
+He or she can think critically and collaboratively and can act as a creative, selfmotivated, culturally competent learner and citizen.
 The Composite Graduation Rate indicates the degree to which schools are successful in preparing students to achieve this vision.
 Rhode Island values students graduating ready for the next phase of life, even if it requires longer than the traditional four-year timeline, which is why the Composite Graduation Rate includes four-, five-, and six-year graduation rates and why the cohort rates are weighted equally.

 For each school or LEA, four different graduation rates are calculated based on different cohorts: The four-year, five-year, and six-year graduation rates are each calculated.
 From these rates, a weighted graduation rate is calculated based on 33.33% of the four-year cohort rate, 33.33% of the five-year cohort rate, and 33.33% of the six-year cohort rate.
-This weighted rate is referred to as the Composite Graduation Rate.
+This weighted rate, which is used for school classifications, is referred to as the Composite Graduation Rate.
+Rhode Island will use the following cut scores, which represent our long-term goal of 95% of students graduating by 2025, while allowing meaningful differentiation as schools approach that point.